Yap Weng Wah: Modus operandi

 Yap typically, through the Internet, looked for boys who lived or who went to school near his rental apartment in New Upper Changi Road, and later in Yishun.
-He would then befriend his targeted victims online and then pretended to be a 18-year-old polytechnic student under the aliases Wai Loon or Loon.
+He would then befriend his targeted victims online and pretend to be an 18-year-old polytechnic student under the aliases Wai Loon or Loon.
 Sometimes, Yap would also say he was from Indonesia.

-During these online interactions with those victims who accepted him as online friends, Yap would present himself as an older brother-figure or mentor to gain their trust, and they would chat or message together over several weeks or months.
-Together with his victims, Yap talked about hobbies, movies, sports and computer games.
-He would also find a way to bring up the topic of sex in midst of these online conversations.
+During these online interactions with those victims who accepted him as an online friend, Yap would present himself as an older brother-figure or mentor to gain their trust, and they would chat or message together over several weeks or months.
+Together with his victims, Yap talked about hobbies, movies, sports, and computer games.
+He would also find a way to bring up the topic of sex in the midst of these online conversations.